realA10001986/Time-Circuits-Display/README.md

 ### Main page

-##### &#9654; Config WiFi
+##### &#9654; Configure WiFi

-Clicking this leads the WiFi Config page.
-On this page, you can connect your clock to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
+Clicking this leads to the WiFi configuration page.
+On that page, you can connect your clock to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
 By default, the clock's IP address is requested via DHCP.
-However, on this page, you can also configure a static IP for the clock by entering the IP, netmask, gateway and DNS server.
+However, you can also configure a static IP for the clock by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

 ##### &#9654; Setup